-Every Public Servant should have a working understanding of the connection between Galatian theology and manifest personal and cultural significance.
-It follows that such knowledge would impact policy decision-making as well.
+Every public servant should have a working understanding of the connection between Galatian theology and manifest personal and cultural significance.
+Such knowledge would indeed impact policy decision-making as well.

-This small New Testament book not only contains walloping large implications to cultural formation, but it also holds critical truths relative to one’s personal growth in Christ — truths that are unsurpassed in terms of importance!
-I will spot three of them as we work through an overview of this wonderful epistle.
+This small New Testament book not only contains large walloping implications for cultural formation, but it also holds critical truths relative to our personal growth in Christ— truths that are unsurpassed in terms of importance!
+I will pinpoint three of them as we work through an overview of this wonderful epistle.

 The Apostle Paul planted many churches on his various missionary journeys throughout Asia Minor (now Turkey).
 One region was called Galatia (cf. 1:2; 1 Corinthians 16:1).
-This epistle is addressed to more than one church; as such it is called an encyclical epistle, having been passed from one church on to another — and ostensibly is still being passed along today to you and me, containing some very important lessons.
+This epistle containing some very important lessons is addressed to more than one church, having been passed on from one church to another.
+As such Galatians is called an encyclical epistle and ostensibly is still being passed along today to us.

 II.
 AUTHOR AND DATE

-The epistle claims to have been written by Paul (1:1; 5:2), and given his style (as revealed here and elsewhere), there is no questioning this.
-The great Apostle was born not too far from Galatia in another region known as Cilicia.
-It was there that he was raised in strict Jewish orthodoxy as a Pharisee (cf. Acts 23:6) striving to please his peers (Galatians 1:10).
+The epistle claims to have been written by Paul (1:1; 5:2) and given his style (as revealed here and elsewhere), there is no questioning this.
+The great apostle was born not too far from Galatia in another region known as Cilicia.
+There he was raised in strict Jewish orthodoxy as a Pharisee (cf. Acts 23:6) striving to please his peers (Galatians 1:10).
 His life drastically changed, however, when confronted by the risen Christ on the road to Damascus (cf. Acts 9).
-It was there that he was converted and given his marching orders as a missionary by Jesus’ surrogate messenger, Ananias (9:15).
-Of special interest to the Public Servant is the fact that his calling specifically included reaching for Christ political leaders (cf. 1 Timothy 2:1-4) as well as Jew and Gentile.
+There he was converted and given his marching orders as a missionary by Jesus’ surrogate messenger, Ananias (9:15).
+Of special interest to the public servant is the fact that his calling specifically included reaching for Christ political leaders (cf. 1 Timothy 2:1–4) as well as Jew and Gentile.

-Christianity was made up of only a small sect of Jewish converts at the start of his ministry — and by the end it of it, the Faith had become a Roman Empire phenomenon!
+Christianity only included a small sect of Jewish converts at the start of his ministry—and by the end it of it, the faith had become a Roman Empire phenomenon!
 It is no stretch to say:

-His life, in one sense, is a strong testimony to perseverance and the simultaneous empowering of the Holy Spirit; there is no limit to the influence a man can have when He walks with the Lord.
-Like a Lincoln or Wilberforce, you too, as a humble persevering Public Servant, can alter the direction of your town, state, or nation.
+Paul’s life, in one sense, is a strong testimony to perseverance and the simultaneous empowering of the Holy Spirit.
+There is no limit to the influence a man can have when He walks with the Lord.
+Like a Lincoln or a Wilberforce, you too, as a humble persevering public servant, can alter the direction of your town, state, or nation.